Gay Teen’s Organs Rejected Due To His Love Orientation

 During the infancy of the AIDS epidemic, testing was unreliable.
-This led to the rule that men who were sexually active with other men after the year 1977 could not donate blood.
+This led to the rule that men who were physically active with other men after the year 1977 could not donate blood.
 Meanwhile, heterosexuals who have participated in risky activity are looked upon more favorably as donors.
-Many of them can donate just one year after having intercourse with a partner infected with HIV.
+Many of them can donate just one year after making love with a partner infected with HIV.

 Over the years, the ability to detect the virus became much easier.
 Testing methods improved, and patients benefited from fast results.
 Unfortunately, the blood donation guidelines did not change with the times.
 Gay men are still subjected to the same antiquated regulations.
 Recently, this has become a very hot topic within the medical community, with the FDA holding meetings to determine whether or not the rules should change.